Applied Animal Behavior

 University of Washington Professional and Continuing Education ETPL

-Humans have been interacting with animals for millennia, observing them in homes, farms, zoos and labs.
-The more we understand about animal behavior, the more effective we can be at caring for them and improving their health and quality of life.
-In this three-course certificate program, we'll study different principles of animal behavior and learn to apply this knowledge to animal care.
-You'll examine behavioral differences between animal species and how these reflect their evolution and habitat adaptation.
-Gain insights on evolutionary theory, learning theory and biology to provide better care for animals - particularly companion animals - and diagnose and treat a variety of behavior issues.
+In this three-course certificate program, we’ll study different principles of animal behavior and learn to apply this knowledge to animal care.
+You’ll examine behavioral differences between animal species and how these reflect their evolution and habitat adaptation.
+Gain insights on evolutionary theory, learning theory and biology to provide better care for animals — particularly companion animals — and diagnose and treat a variety of behavior issues.
+All instructors follow the ethical guidelines of the Animal Behavior Society for science and animal welfare.

 Financial information